-Hurricane Dorian swipes North Carolina, Outer Banks island floods
+Hurricane Dorian floods island as it swipes North Carolina then heads north

 Of at least four storm-related deaths reported in the United States, three were in Orange County, Florida, during storm preparations or evacuation, the mayor’s office said.
 In North Carolina, an 85-year-old man fell off a ladder while barricading his home for Dorian, the governor said.

-Reporting by Amanda Becker in Elizabeth City, additional reporting by North Carolina in Charleston, South Carolina, and Jonathan Allen, Peter Szekely, Matt Lavietes and Scott DiSavino in New York and Rich McKay in Atlanta; editing by Scott Malone, Jonathan Oatis and Cynthia Osterman
+Reporting by Amanda Becker in Elizabeth City, additional reporting by North Carolina in Charleston, South Carolina, and Jonathan Allen, Peter Szekely, Matt Lavietes Scott DiSavino and Maria Caspani in New York and Rich McKay in Atlanta; editing by Scott Malone, Jonathan Oatis and Cynthia Osterman